 The PharmTalk submission site is closed.
 The application deadline was Monday, September 30, 2019.
-Submission status and preparation instructions will be sent via email in late October.
+Submission status and preparation instructions were sent via email.

 Showcase your pharmacy practice innovations at the APhA2020!
 PharmTalk®, APhA’s dynamic education platform, showcases the latest innovative ideas created and developed by pharmacists for pharmacists—nowhere else will your discoveries reach such a wide-ranging pharmacy audience from every area of pharmacy.

 PharmTalks are TED-style talks that feature a 10-minute presentation of an innovation followed by a 5-minute Q&A to make for an interactive session.

 APhA is currently accepting submissions for the APhA2020 PharmTalk Series.
 Submit your best practice ideas on the following topics*: